Osmium: Applications

 The tetroxide and its derivative potassium osmate are important oxidants in organic synthesis.
 For the Sharpless asymmetric dihydroxylation, which uses osmate for the conversion of a double bond into a vicinal diol, Karl Barry Sharpless was awarded the Nobel Prize in Chemistry in 2001.
-OsO_{4} is very expensive for this use, so KMnO_{4} is often used instead, even though the yields are less for this cheaper chemical reagent.
+OsO4 is very expensive for this use, so KMnO4 is often used instead, even though the yields are less for this cheaper chemical reagent.

 In 1898, the Austrian chemist Auer von Welsbach developed the Oslamp with a filament made of osmium, which he introduced commercially in 1902.
 After only a few years, osmium was replaced by tungsten, which is more abundant (and thus cheaper) and more stable.
 Tungsten has the highest melting point among all metals, and its use in light bulbs increases the luminous efficacy and life of incandescent lamps.

 The light bulb manufacturer Osram (founded in 1906, when three German companies, Auer-Gesellschaft, AEG and Siemens & Halske, combined their lamp production facilities) derived its name from the elements of osmium and Wolfram (the latter is German for tungsten).

-Like palladium, powdered osmium effectively adsorbs hydrogen atoms.
-This could make osmium a potential candidate for a metal-hydride battery electrode.
-However, osmium is expensive and would react with potassium hydroxide, the most common battery electrolyte.

 Osmium has high reflectivity in the ultraviolet range of the electromagnetic spectrum; for example, at 600 Å osmium has a reflectivity twice that of gold.
 This high reflectivity is desirable in space-based UV spectrometers, which have reduced mirror sizes due to space limitations.
 Osmium-coated mirrors were flown in several space missions aboard the Space Shuttle, but it soon became clear that the oxygen radicals in low Earth orbit are abundant enough to significantly deteriorate the osmium layer.